atipnis18/CLPS-Project-1/README.md

+This plot shows the relationship between the indentities of a black male, black female, white male, and white female and how predictive these identities are on whether a citation was given or not.
+The graph shows that out of these identities black male is the most predictive, then a black female, then a white male, and the least is a white female (code can be found under file Haleyplotting.m).
 <img width="554" alt="Screen Shot 2022-03-24 at 6 23 15 PM" src="https://user-images.githubusercontent.com/101379301/160024801-c549385d-05b6-48d7-90b5-db3a46e79b47.png">
 <img width="549" alt="Screen Shot 2022-03-24 at 6 30 47 PM" src="https://user-images.githubusercontent.com/101379301/160024805-57e7ba16-5449-4dac-868e-3b4e2ad11ddb.png">